benigram/housing-sales-in-king-county/README.md

-# Housing Sales in King County,Washington
+# Housing Sales in King County, Washington

 This project is centered around exploratory data analysis techniques.
 I used the the King County Housing Data: This dataset contains information about home sales in King County (USA).
 It is a predominantly urban and suburban county.
 Through EDA/statistical analysis above I came up with the overall data.